Life Is Strange: Double Exposure: Plot

 Max's attempt to use her rewind power on the photo triggers a vision of a future storm in Caledon, similar to the one in Arcadia Bay, with Safi begging Max to shoot her to end the chaos.
 Max reveals her powers to Moses, regaining his trust.
-They encounter an apparition of Alderman, and when the real Alderman arrives, the two versions of him interact and disappear from existence.
-In the Living timeline, Max learns Gwen canceled Safi's book deal because it focused on Maya Okada, a former student and Safi's best friend who committed suicide after Lucas plagiarized her work.
+They encounter an apparition of Alderman, and when the real Alderman arrives, the two versions of him interact and vanish from existence.
+In the Living timeline, Max learns that Gwen canceled Safi's book deal because it focused on Maya Okada, a former student and Safi's best friend who committed suicide after Lucas plagiarized her work.
 Vinh and Safi failed to defend Maya, leading to her death.
 Back home, Max confronts an intruder, who turns out to be Safi with shapeshifting powers, having impersonated Gwen and Lucas to sabotage their careers for their involvement in Maya's death and canceling her book deal.

 Max and Safi agree to expose Lucas' plagiarism at a Krampus-themed party using their powers.
 Although successful, Lucas tells Safi that Yasmin ordered the cancellation of her book, and that Gwen was only following her demands, leading Safi to confront Yasmin, who claims to have done this for her daughter's safety.
 Safi's powers spiral out of control, unleashing the storm from Max's vision.
 Max uses her rewind power to take them back to December 4th, retaining their memories but bringing the storm with them.
 Safi pleads with Max to kill her to end it, but Max chooses to face the storm together.
 Within the storm, they find themselves in a timeline merging Caledon and Max's memories of Arcadia Bay that was created by the mixture of their powers, where Max uses her polaroid camera to separate Safi from her friends, whose minds are merged with Safi.

 Max and Safi return to the real world, where the Living and Dead timelines have combined and the storm has stopped.
 Safi decides to leave Caledon to seek others with powers, asking Max to wait for her return and help her harness her abilities, though Max worries that Safi's plan could affect their and other people's lives.
 Max must choose whether to accept or decline Safi's request.
-Max then reveals her powers to her friends at Caledon, while Safi meets with Diamond, who exhibits excessive nose-bleeding, and offers to help her seek answers.
+Max then reveals her powers to her friends at Caledon, and vows to stay and help them navigate their future together.

+In a post-credits scene, Diamond exhibits excessive nose-bleeding and encounters Safi, who offers to help her seek answers.